Have you heard of the 7 baby steps?

 Now it’s time to start paying off your smallest debt first.
 This might be a car loan, credit card, or school loan.
-Every extra dollar you come across, send it to paying off that one debt.
+Every extra dollar you come across, send it to pay off that one debt.

 Once your first debt is paid off, it will free up more of your money.
 You will then use that money towards your next debt and so on.
 This is what is known as the snowball method.

 You want to continue with this process until all of your debt is completely destroyed.

 We used this method to pay off over $30,000 in car loans and credit card debt in just over two years!

 Baby Step 3

 Save 3-6 months of expenses in a

 Once all of your debt is destroyed, it is time to fund your emergency fund fully.
 This means that you want to save 3-6 months of expenses.

 If someone in your household loses their job or is injured, you will need these funds.
 Having a fully-funded emergency fund will prepare you for the unexpected.

 An emergency will arise at some point, and you’ll be ever so thankful you tackled baby step 3.

 How much should I save?